lanjudev16/GabtoliBazar/README.md

 ## Ecommerce backend project

 ### step 1.
-Open your terminal and paste in your terminal and hit enter button -> git clone https://github.com/lanjudev16/OrderManagement
+Open your terminal and paste in your terminal and hit enter button -> git clone https://github.com/lanjudev16/GabtoliBazar

 ### step 2.
-Copy this command and paste in your terminal and hit enter button -> cd OrderManagement
+Copy this command and paste in your terminal and hit enter button -> cd GabtoliBazar

 ### step 3.
 Copy this command and paste in your terminal and hit enter button -> npm install